-This annual report describes the activities and results in the project Greenhouse gas monitoring at the Zeppelin station, year 2005.
+This annual report describes the activities and results in the project Greenhouse gas monitoring at the Zeppelin station, year 2006.

 The report presents the Zeppelin monitoring station and some of the activities at the station, as well as current status for instruments and measurement methods used for the monitoring of climate gases.
-Results from the measurements are presented as monthly averages and plotted as daily averages.
-Annual averages and trends are also calculated.
-Since most of the ozone depleting substances are also strong climate gases, the monitoring gives important information concerning both climate change and depleting of the ozone layer
+Results from the measurements are presented as annual averages and trends pr. year, with plots of daily averages with trend lines.

 A wide range of anthropogenic as well as natural forcing mechanisms may lead to climate change.
-At present the known anthropogenic forcing mechanisms include well mixed greenhouse gases (carbon dioxide, nitrous oxide, methane, SF_6 and halogenated hydrocarbons including CFCs, HFCs, HCFCs, halones and perfluorocarbons), ozone, aerosols (direct and indirect effects), water vapour and land surface albedo.
-A number of these gases have both a greenhouse effect and contribute to deplete the ozone layer.
+At present the known anthropogenic forcing mechanisms include well mixed greenhouse gases (carbon dioxide, nitrous oxide, methane, SF6 and halogenated hydrocarbons including CFCs, HFCs, HCFCs, halones and perfluorocarbons), ozone, aerosols (direct and indirect effects), water vapour and land surface albedo.
+A number of these gases also contribute to the depletion of the ozone layer.

-In 1999 the Norwegian Pollution Control Authority (SFT) and NILU signed a contract commissioning NILU to run a programme for monitoring of climate gases at the Zeppelin station.
+In 1999 the Norwegian Pollution Control Authority (SFT) and NILU signed a contract commissioning NILU to run a programme for monitoring of greenhouse gases at the Zeppelin station.
 The funding from SFT enables NILU to extend the greenhouse gas measurement programme and associated activities, making the Zeppelin station a major contributor of data on a global as well as a regional scale.
-The measurement programme at the Zeppelin station covers all major greenhouse gases - except N_2O (due to lack of instrumentation).
+The measurement programme at the Zeppelin station covers all major greenhouse gases - except N_2O and perfluorinated compounds (due to lack of instrumentation).